 What Can You Do?

-While everyone is vulnerable to phishing, malware or hacking attacks, there are a few key practices that can greatly increase your protection from the majority of instances.
+While everyone is vulnerable to phishing, malware, hacking attacks, and other security risks, there are a few key practices that can greatly increase your protection from the majority of instances.
 Make sure to invest in security solutions to keep your data safe.
 This even includes choosing strong passwords that can’t be easily guess by computer programs.
 Additionally, keeping websites up to date with security patches is one of the most important means of protection.
 Companies often publish patches or security updates, such as the security patch recently released by Joomla, that are built to prevent these types of attacks.

-If you’d like to learn more about how to protect your sensitive data from online attacks, Live Chat or call our team at 800-580-4985.
+If you’d like to learn more about how to protect your sensitive data from security risks, Live Chat or call our team at 800-580-4985.